MicrosoftDocs/appcenter-docs/docs/distribution/faq.md

  ![FAQ: how to inspect iOS console log](~/distribution/images/inspect_ios_console_log.png)
 5. Start the installation of your app.

-During the installation, you should see one or more warning or error messages.
-If you need help with those messages, please store the log into a .txt file and send it to the customer support team.
+During the installation, you may see one or more warning or error messages.
+If you need help with those messages, please save the log as a .txt file and send it to [support](~/general/support-center.md).